dgchachlakis/Novel-algorithms-for-exact-and-efficient-L1-norm-based-Tucker2-decomposition/README.md

 ![image](evolution.png)

-Finally, we can extract multiple components by means of standard defltation.
+Finally, we can extract multiple components by means of standard deflation.
 ```python
 # Extract multiple components by rank-1 BF-Tucker2 and defltation
 number_of_components = 3